awsdocs/macie-user-guide/doc_source/macie-setting-up.md

 **To integrate with Amazon S3**

-1. Log in to AWS with the credentials of the account that is serving as your Macie Classic administrator account\.
+1. Log in to Amazon Web Services \(AWS\) with the credentials of the account that is serving as your Macie Classic administrator account\.

 1. Open the Amazon Macie console and choose **Macie Classic** in the navigation pane\.